Explore how your team can use Hiver.

 What Does Excellent Customer Service Look Like?

-Excellent customer service involves providing assistance to customers in a way that meets or exceeds their expectations, fostering loyalty, and trust.
+Excellent customer service involves providing assistance to customers in a way that meets or exceeds their expectations, fostering customer loyalty, and trust.
 It’s the combination of efficient processes and interpersonal interactions that result in positive customer experiences.

 Here are some of the core elements of excellent customer service: